Divine-Journey-2/Guides/guides/Steel.md

 ### Blast Furnace

 The first way of obtaining steel is thorugh the Blast Furnace, from Chapter 4.
-There is no way to automate the basic blast furnace, however, it's successor, the Reinforced Blast Furnace, is automatable.
+There is no way to automate the basic blast furnace, however, its successor, the Reinforced Blast Furnace, is automatable.

 ![Improved Blast Furnace](/guides/files/Steel/blastfurnace.png)